 Physicians who are treating patients in administrative days can bill for services rendered using the same procedure codes that they use for their patients in nursing homes and rest-home facilities.
-Providers should reference the Current Procedural Terminology manual for the applicable CPT codes.
+Those procedure codes are in the 99301-99333 range and are listed in the CPT manual.
 The specific code used will depend on whether the patient is new or established and on the level of care given.
 Physician services must be billed on the CMS-1500 claim form using place of service 21.

 One limited examination per 30 days is required for all administrative days patients.
-Visits must be medically necessary.
+However, Medicaid does not have a limit on codes 99311 or 99331, though the visits must be medically necessary.
+Codes 99312 and 99332 are limited to five per month and codes 99313 and 99333 are limited to four per month.
 Additional visits may be allowed if medical justification is submitted.
 Please refer to the Medicaid Physicians, Laboratories, and Other Medical Professionals Provider Manual for billing instructions.